Understanding Acupuncture

 Integrating Acupuncture into Your Lifestyle for Maximum Benefit

 Acupuncture tends to work best when integrated into a broader wellness routine.
-That could include movement, nutrition, mental health strategies, or modified ergonomics based on your needs.
+That could include movement or modified ergonomics based on your needs.
 Taking small, consistent steps between treatments strengthens long-term outcomes.
 Ways to support your treatment:

 1. Follow scheduling recommendations from your provider